yuhonghong66/kkulma.github.io/aboutblog.md

 This blog is essentially for me to showcase - and remind myself - what data / methods I've been playing with and what I've learned in the process.

-I'm using R as my primary tool for data analysis and visualization, but don't be surprised to see Python code, too, from time to time.
+I'm using R as my primary tool for data analysis and visualization, but don't be surprised to see Python code from time to time.

 Comments / disputes / suggestions are more than welcome.